lukejharmon/lanyon/chapters_preref/chapter8_fitdiscrete_pre.md

 I have been referring to an example of lizard limb evolution throughout this chapter, but we have not yet tested the hypothesis that I stated in the introduction: that transition rates for losing limbs are higher than rates of gaining limbs.

 To do this, we can compare our one-rate Mk model with a two-rate model with differences in the rate of forwards and backwards transitions.
+The character states are 1 (no limbs) and 2 (limbs), and the forward transition represents gaining limbs.
 This is a special case of the “all-rates different” model discussed in chapter two.
 Q matrices for these two models will be, for model 1 (equal rates):

 (eq.
 8.3)
 <div>
 $$
-\mathbf{Q_ER} =
+\mathbf{Q_{ER}} =
 \begin{bmatrix}
 -q & q \\
 q & -q \\
 \end{bmatrix}
 $$
 </div>
 <div>
 $$
-\mathbf{\pi_ER} =
+\mathbf{\pi_{ER}} =
 \begin{bmatrix}
 1/2 & 1/2 \\
 \end{bmatrix}